Orders, decorations, and medals of Sri Lanka: Sri Lankabhimanya

-The Sri Lankabhimanya is conferred to " those who have rendered exceptionally outstanding and most distinguished service to the nation".
-The honour can only be held by five Sri Lankans contemporaneously, and also can be conferred posthumously.
+The Sri Lankabhimanya (Pride of Sri lanka) is conferred to "those who have rendered exceptionally outstanding and most distinguished service to the nation".
+The honour can only be held by five Sri Lankans at a time, and also can be conferred posthumously.

 Deshamanya

-The Deshamanya (Pride of the Nation) is the second highest Sri Lankan national honour (after the Sri Lankabhimanya) awarded by the Government of Sri Lanka "for highly meritorious service".
+The Deshamanya (Pride of the Nation) is the second highest Sri Lankan national honour, awarded by the Government of Sri Lanka "for highly meritorious service".

-Deshabandu
+Deshabandhu

-The Deshabandu is the third-highest Sri Lankan national honour.
+The Deshabandhu (Kin of the Nation) is the third-highest Sri Lankan national honour.
 It is awarded "for meritorious service".

-Sri Lanka Sikhamani
+Sri Lanka Shikhamani

-The Sri Lanka Sikhamani (Sri Lanka's precious gem) is a national honour "for service to the nation".
+The Sri Lanka Shikhamani (Precious Gem of Sri Lanka) is a national honour "for service to the nation".

 Sri Lanka Thilaka

-The Sri Lanka Thilaka is a non titular national honour "for service to the nation".
+The Sri Lanka Thilaka (Thilaka of Sri Lanka, i.e. Brave Adornment on Forehead of Sri Lanka) is a non-titular national honour "for service to the nation".

 For bravery

 Veera Chudamani

-The Veera Chudamani is a National Honour awarded " for acts of bravery of the highest order".
-Veera Chudamani ranks lower than Deshabandu.
+The Veera Chudamani (Brave Chudamani, i.e. Brave Adornment) is a National Honour awarded " for acts of bravery of the highest order".
+Veera Chudamani ranks lower than Deshabandhu.

 Veera Prathapa

-The Veera Prathapa is a non-titular national honour awarded " for acts of bravery of the highest order".
+The Veera Prathapa (Brave Opulence) is a non-titular national honour awarded " for acts of bravery of the highest order".
 Veera Prathapa ranks lower than Sri Lanka Thilaka.

 For scientific achievement

 Vidya Jyothi

-The Vidya Jyothi is a national honour awarded " for outstanding scientific and technological achievements".
+The Vidya Jyothi (Lusture of Knowledge) is a national honour awarded " for outstanding scientific and technological achievements".
 It is the highest national honour for science in Sri Lanka for outstanding contribution to the development of the country through dedicated work in the chosen field.
 It is conventionally used as a title or prefix to the awardee's name.
 Vidya Jyothi ranks lower than Veera Chudamani.